 Looking for client event ideas?
 Download our free list of marketing ideas to make your next event both fun and memorable.

-Work backwards.
-Consider creating your guest list first and then grouping invitees based on commonalities.
-This enables you to design events that cater to their specific personalities, interests, or challenges.
+Find commonalities.
+Once you create your guest list, take the important step of grouping invitees based on commonalities.
+That way, you can design events that cater to specific personalities, interests, or challenges.

 Leverage wholesalers.
-Reach out to your local wholesalers at mutual fund and other sponsor companies to learn what resources may be available to you at a lower cost.
+Do you have relationships with local wholesalers at mutual fund and other sponsor companies?
+If so, leverage them to learn what resources may be available to you at a lower cost.

-Get emotional.
+Focus on emotion.
 For educational events, consider topics that stir an emotional response.
-For example, if you're hosting a presentation about retirement planning, don't focus solely on the technical mechanics of developing an income plan.
+For example, if you're hosting a presentation about retirement savings strategies, don't focus solely on the technical mechanics of developing an income plan.
 A balanced discussion about the risks of running out of money or paying out of pocket for health care may elicit a stronger reaction—and the impetus to take action.

 Whatever its purpose or location, a client event is all about creating an environment where you can connect with your guests in a meaningful, memorable way.
 By following the best practices outlined here, you'll be well on your way to turning your great idea into a successful client event.

 What other best practices do you follow when planning a client event?
 Have you held an event that was a hit with clients?
 Please share your thoughts with us below!